Regional Sea Level Changes and Coastal Impacts

 WCRP/IOC Sea Level Conference Statement 2017

 The WCRP/IOC Sea Level Conference Statement was prepared by conference hosts and chairs, based on input from the broad community during the Sea Level 2017 conference.
-It is open for adoption for conference participants and the wider community.
-Deadline for signing the statement is 31st August 2017. (read more)
+It has been adopted and signed by over 270 members of the scientific community.
+The final statement, with a list of signatories, can be found here.

 DAILY CONFERENCE HIGHLIGHTS